The trip profile you’ve been provided shares a detailed list of what you will want to bring to ensure a comfortable and enjoyable excursion.

 Sleeping Pad – Thermarest self inflating sleeping pad.

-Sleeping Bag * – Rated for 15-30 degrees.
+Sleeping Bag * – Rated for 20 degrees less than the lowest temperatures expected.
 These come in many shapes and sizes, so you’ll want to select a sleeping bag that is best for you and compact to minimize bulk.

 Battery powered and mobile phone-related